 - What is the general mood or belief in your community and how is it changing day to day?
 For example, on Sunday I had friends questioning why I was social distancing, now people are taking their kids out of schools en masse.
 It’s been 48 hours.

 - When have things sunk in for members of your community?
-I’m still seeing elderly folks out and about like normal, but friends with office jobs cut-off or cut short last week have had to adapt to the seriousness relatively fast.
-Here’s something I wrote to help those of you in this situation.
+I’m still seeing elderly folks out and about like normal, but those whose livelihoods have been cut off in the blink of an eye are scrambling to deal with the shock.

 - How have your opinions, beliefs and convictions about certain things changed in the last week or two?